 In principle, a merger, share exchange, or company split must be approved at a shareholders' meeting of each party.
-In addition, in principle, an assignment of business must be
+In addition, an assignment of business must be approved at a

-- approved at a shareholders' meeting of the assignor (and the assignee in the case of assignment of all of the business of the assignor) (see question 2.15). - In certain cases as set forth in the AML, prior notice of a stock transfer, merger, share exchange, company split, assignment of business or issuance of shares for subscription must be filed with the FTC, and clearance must be obtained before the completion of the transaction (see question 2.3).
+- shareholders' meeting of the assignor (and the assignee in the case of assignment of all of the business of the assignor).
+See question 2.15. - In certain cases as set forth in the AML, prior notice of a stock transfer, merger, share exchange, company split, assignment of business or issuance of shares for subscription must be filed with the FTC, and clearance must be obtained before the completion of the transaction (see question 2.3).

-An approval or a licence in relation to mergers, company splits or assignment of business of certain companies must be obtained (see question 1.4).
+An approval or a licence in relation to mergers, company splits or assignment of business must be obtained (see question 1.4).